dimagi/commcare-hq/corehq/apps/linked_domain/README.md

 1. Setting up a practice domain and then a production domain
 1. Multi-geography projects that have one upstream domain and then a downstream domain for each of several different locations.

-Most domain linkages are "local",  with all domains residing in the same HQ cloud environment.
+Most domain links are _local_, meaning all domains reside in the same HQ cloud environment.
-There are also "remote" links, where the upstream domain is in a different environment than the downstream domains.
+There are also _remote_ links, where the upstream domain is in a different environment than the downstream domain(s).
-Not all functionality is supported by remote linked domains, but most of it is.
-See below for more on remote linking.
+Not all functionality is supported by remote links, but most of it is.
+See below for more under Remote Links.

 ## User Interface